GGORG0/shareoxide/README.md

 ## API

 A Scalar UI for browsing the API docs is available at <https://shareoxide.ggorg.xyz/apidoc/scalar>.
+Please note that you have to be logged in to use the built-in API tester, otherwise you'll just get a generic-looking error.